guard/guard/README.md

 You can interact with Guard and enter commands when Guard has nothing to do.
 Guard understands the following commands:

-* `↩`:                 Run all Guards.
+* `↩`:                 Run all plugins.
 * `h`, `help`:         Show a help of the available interactor commands.
-* `r`, `reload`:       Reload all Guards.
+* `r`, `reload`:       Reload all plugins.
 * `c`, `change`:       Show a help of the available interactor commands.
-* `s`, `show`:         Show Guard plugin configuration.
+* `s`, `show`:         Show the plugin configurations.
 * `n`, `notification`: Toggle system notifications on and off.
 * `p`, `pause`:        Toggles the file modification listener.
 The prompt will change to `p>` when paused.
                        This is useful when switching Git branches, rebase Git or change whitespace.
-* `e`, `exit`:         Stop all Guards and quit Guard.
+* `e`, `exit`:         Stop all plugins and quit Guard.

-Instead of running all Guards with the `↩` key, you can also run a single Guard by entering its name:
+Instead of running all plugins with the `↩` key, you can also run a single plugin by entering its name:

 ```bash
 > rspec
 ```

-It's also possible to run all Guards within a group by entering the group name:
+It's also possible to run all plugins within a group by entering the group name:

 ```bash
 > frontend
 ```

-The same applies to Guard reloading.
-You can reload a Guard with the following command:
+The same applies to reloading.
+You can reload a plugin with the following command:

 ```bash
 > ronn reload
 ```

-This will reload only the Ronn Guard.
-You can also reload all Guards within a group:
+This will reload only the Ronn plugin.
+You can also reload all plugins within a group:

 ```bash
 > backend reload
 ```

-The action and plugin or group name can have any order, so you can also write:
+The action and plugin/group name can have any order, so you can also write:

 ```bash
 > reload backend